eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 - the values of the `${jlink_path}` and `${jlink_gdbserver}` can be manually edited in the _Eclipse_ menu → **(Window →) Preferences** → **MCU** → **Global SEGGER J-Link Path** configuration page (if you do not find this page, upgrade the plug-ins);
-- the **Connect to running target** option allow to start a debug session without performing any reset or program download, so that the target will continue to run unaffected, until explicitly halted by the debugger (Note: this option requires the latest plug-in and SEGGER versions);
+- the **Connect to running target** option allows to start a debug session without performing any reset or program download, so that the target will continue to run unaffected, until explicitly halted by the debugger (Note: this option requires the latest plug-in and SEGGER versions);